 Susan explains it best in her comment:

-“A synopsis is the piece written either by the author (or preferably by the editor) that describes the book in a succinct manor.
+“A synopsis is the piece written either by the author (or preferably by the editor) that describes the book in a succinct manner.
 The blurb, however, is praise for the book written by another author or publishing professional (think of it as an advance review of the book.)

 That way, it’s someone else who is writing that this is “the greatest book ever to be published” and not the author who is telling the reader.
 The blurb is an endorsement that can then be used in publicity or as a bullet on the back cover.
 The synopsis is what you use on Amazon or for querying publishers or generally drawing interest to the book.